tensorlakeai/indexify/docs/docs/getting_started.md

 └── indexify               # Indexify server executable (downloaded by curl command)
 ```

-To use this structure:

-1. Create a new directory called `indexify-tutorial`.
-2. Navigate into this directory in your terminal.
-3. Create the virtual environment and activate it (discussed below).
-4. Create each of the `.py` and `.yaml` files in the root of this directory (discussed below).
-5. Run the curl command to download the Indexify executable into this directory (discussed below).

 This structure keeps all the components of our tutorial project organized in one place, making it easy to manage and run the different scripts.

 ## Step 1: Setting Up the Indexify Server

-To start the indexify server, we have to open up a terminal and put in the download command.

 ![Indexify Terminal 1](https://github.com/tensorlakeai/indexify-extractors/assets/44690292/d06ba9c0-a0c6-43d2-90e2-037e537c0f1b)